KumarRobotics/kr_autonomous_flight/README.md

 ```

 ## Acknowledgement
 This is a multi-year project.
 We gratefully acknowledge contributions from our current members and lab alumni.
-The contributors can be found in the listed papers listed above.
-In addition, [Dinesh Thakur](https://github.com/tdinesh), [Bernd Pfrommer](https://github.com/berndpfrommer), [Laura Jarin-Lipschitz](https://github.com/ljarin), [Justin Thomas](https://github.com/justinthomas) also contributed to this work.
+The contributors can be found in the papers listed above.
+In addition, [Dinesh Thakur](https://github.com/tdinesh), [Laura Jarin-Lipschitz](https://github.com/ljarin), [Justin Thomas](https://github.com/justinthomas) also contributed to this work.
 We also thank our [funding agencies](https://www.kumarrobotics.org/research/).

 ## License